-Wear shirts that pull easily over your head and pants or skirts with elastic waistbands.
+Wear shirts that pull easily over your head.
+Wear pants or skirts with elastic waistbands.

 Use zippers with loops attached to the pull tabs.

 Begin an exercise program.
-Ask your doctor how to get started.
+Ask your provider how to get started.
+Also ask how much activity you should try to get on a daily or weekly basis.
 You can benefit from simple activities such as walking or gardening.

 Know your cholesterol level.
-Follow your doctor’s recommendations about how to keep cholesterol under control.
+Follow your provider’s recommendations about how to keep cholesterol under control.

-If you are a smoker, break the smoking habit.
-Enroll in a stop-smoking program to improve your chances of success.
-Ask your doctor about medications or other methods to help you quit.
+If you are a smoker, quit now.
+Join a stop-smoking program to improve your chances of success.
+Ask your provider about medicines or other methods to help you quit.

 Keep your medical appointments.
 Close follow-up is important to stroke rehabilitation and recovery.

-Some medications require blood tests to check for progress or problems.
-Keep follow-up appointments for any blood tests ordered by your doctors.
+Some medicines require blood tests to check for progress or problems.
+Keep follow-up appointments for any blood tests ordered by your providers.

 Weakness, tingling, or loss of feeling on one side of your face or body